Open-Scholarship-Strategy/site/index.md

 * To [transform](https://nrs.harvard.edu/urn-3:HUL.InstRepos:27803834) (or flip) the majority of scholarly journals from subscription to Open Access publishing in accordance with community-specific publication preferences.

+#### Outreach

+* Create new or support/contact existing international library consortia/collaborations (e.g., the [International Coalition of Library Consortia](http://icolc.net/)) to co-operate on infrastructure developments (e.g., [LIBER](https://libereurope.eu/), [EIFL](http://www.eifl.net/), [ARL](http://www.arl.org/), and [SPARC](https://sparcopen.org/)).

+* Sign on to the Global Sustainability Coalition for Open Science Services [(SCOSS)](http://scoss.org/), and investigate coalitions with the [Open Research Funders Group](http://www.orfg.org).

+   * Consortia like the German [Projekt DEAL](https://www.projekt-deal.de/) could provide examples of how to take the first step towards this at a national level.
+Gaining support from SPARC for any such developments would also be useful.

+   * Particularly for the European area and with a focus on the long tail of science, [OpenAIRE](https://www.openaire.eu/) could provide interoperability resolutions to institutional repositories and enhance their outputs visibility.

+   * Consider the ramifications of [Plan S](https://www.coalition-s.org/about/), which aims for full and immediate Open Access to publications from publicly funded research, for your national and local context, and see what can be done to [implement Plan S](https://www.coalition-s.org/wp-content/uploads/271118_cOAlitionS_Guidance.pdf) for your context.
+Further reading: [Kramer & Bosman, 2018](https://101innovations.wordpress.com/2018/11/30/nine-routes-towards-plan-s-compliance/)

+* Support collaborations such as [Metadata 2020](http://www.metadata2020.org/), [NISO](https://www.niso.org/)/[NIST](https://www.nist.gov/), and [eLife](https://elifesciences.org/), to help build a richer connectivity between scholarly communication systems and communities.

+* Take action against the privatisation of scholarly works and processes in order to achieve transformation of the publishing industry into one comprised of fair licensing, fair market competition, and under the ownership of the scholarly community.

+* Develop sustainable, regional and national roadmaps for Open Scholarship.

+  * Encourage a wider adoption of preprint and Open Access policies similar to those at the [NIH (USA)](https://publicaccess.nih.gov/policy.htm), [Wellcome Trust (UK)](https://wellcome.ac.uk/funding/guidance/open-access-policy) and the European Commission.

+* Encourage research funders to develop calls to support evidence- and theory-based interventions to promote Open Scholarship.

+  * Fund determinant studies that use behavior change theory to map the determinants of engaging in different Open Scholarship practices (e.g., why do some researchers routinely publish preprints while others do not?
+Are the arguments produced by researchers opposed to data sharing indeed the reasons why those who do not share data, do not?).

+  * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

 * To invite all [relevant stakeholders](https://doi.org/10.3233/ISU-170839), including universities, research institutions, learned societies, funders, libraries, and publishers, to collaborate on a transition to open research practices for the benefit of scholarship and society at large.

 * Create showcases/highlights/good practices of Open Scholarship practices on national websites or portals, together with relevant information and resources.